jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

        level is not set to 'Public'.
      - If your site uses caching, try clearing the caches and refreshing the page.
+     - If you not seeing attachments for a category in a category blog view and you are using a custom template, it may be necessary to make a small modification to the template in order to see the category attachements.
+Feel free to contact the author for help with this issue (see the contact info at the bottom of this page).

 * If you encounter limits on the sizes of files that you attempt to upload, try adding the following lines to the .htaccess file in the root of